Empower Your Practice

 medesk-link-builder

-• Connect Xero if applicable.
-Link your accounting software so that invoices and payment records sync automatically, keeping VAT records accurate without manual data entry.
+• Connect QuickBooks if applicable.
+Link your accounting software so that invoices and payment records sync automatically, keeping your financial records accurate without manual data entry.

 • Set up intake forms.
 Configure your intake forms to send automatically at the time of booking, ensuring you have health history and consent on file before the first appointment.